-Distinction between public and private companies in Jersey28 Jan 2009
+Distinction between public and private companies in Jersey04 Oct 2019

-This briefing outlines the distinctions between public and private companies in Jersey.
 The Companies (Jersey) Law 1991, as amended (the "1991 Law") provides for companies incorporated in Jersey to be either public or private.
-This briefing reflects the recent changes made in relation to public and private Jersey companies by the Companies (Amendment No. 9) (Jersey) Law 2008, of which the majority of provisions came into force on 27 June 2008 and the remainder on 1 August 2008.
+This briefing outlines some of the main differences between public and private companies in Jersey.

 A Jersey company will be a private company if either its memorandum of association states that it is a private company or it was a private company immediately before 1 September 2002 and has not subsequently become a public company.

-It is open to a private company to alter its memorandum and so become a public company.
+It is open to a private company which has at least two members to alter its memorandum and so become a public company.
 Conversely, a public company which has no more than 30 members may alter its memorandum to become a private company.
-In addition, as stated above, where a public company has more than 30 members, if the Commission so directs following application by the company (the Commission being satisfied by reason of the nature of the company's activities that its affairs may properly be regarded as the domestic concern of its members), it may become a private company.
+In addition, as stated above, where a public company has more than 30 members, if the Commission so directs following application by the company, it may become a private company.